Carrboro, North Carolina: Attractions

 One of Carrboro's attractions is the Carrboro Farmer's Market, which features local organic produce, locally produced cheeses, baked goods, and handmade crafts.
 Created in 1977, the Market was one of the first in the area to link farmers directly with their customers.
 The Market requires that everything sold must be produced within a 50 mi radius of Carrboro.
 In addition to the Carrboro Farmers Market, the town eateries and specialty food shops have also garnered regional and national acclaim for their strong support of locally produced food.
 Carrboro is a favorite destination of UNC students for its relatively large number and diversity of restaurants.
 In 2005, Carrboro was named one of the 100 best art towns in America.

 Two music venues that host national and regional acts are located in Carrboro.
 The ArtsCenter has featured nationally known roots music acts, such as David Lindley, Leon Russell, and Dr. John as well as internationally known artists including Richard Thompson and k.d. lang.
 The ArtsCenter also holds art classes, dance classes, and art exhibitions.
-A few doors down, the Cat's Cradle, open for more than 50 years, hosts a diverse range of musicians and performers.
+It was founded 1974 and moved from Main Street to its new location on Roberson Street summer 2023.
+The Cat's Cradle, open for more than 50 years, hosts a diverse range of national and international musicians and performers like Nirvana, Public Enemy, John Mayer, Joan Baez, and Iggy Pop.

 The 84-seat Dirty South Institute (DSI) Comedy Theater in Carrboro, opened in 2006, boasted a local company of 50+ active performers and a national network of comedians.
 It was the home of the DSI Comedy School, which offered classes to the public every month in the art of improv, stand-up and sketch comedy.
 Amid scandal, DSI Comedy Theater closed on August 28, 2017.
-The space re-opened a few months later as the PIT Chapel Hill, a branch of the Peoples Improv Theater founded by Ali Reza Farahnakian, a former “Saturday Night Live” writer and UNC alumnus.
+The space re-opened a few months later as the PIT Chapel Hill, a branch of the Peoples Improv Theater founded by Ali Reza Farahnakian, a former "Saturday Night Live" writer and UNC alumnus.